bytespider/ShortcutRecorder/README.md

 - Revised codebase with Automatic Reference Counting support
 - Translated into 24 languages

-Includes framework to set global shortcuts (PTHotKey).

 Take a look at [the demo](https://github.com/Kentzo/ShortcutRecorderDemo).

+This is a stripped down version of https://github.com/Kentzo/ShortcutRecorder, as I didn't like having PTHotKey included.

 Get Sources
 -----------
 The preferred way to add the ShortcutRecorder to your project is to use git submodules:
-`git submodule add git://github.com/Kentzo/ShortcutRecorder.git` You can download sources from the site as well.
+`git submodule add git://github.com/Bytespider/ShortcutRecorder.git` You can download sources from the site as well.

 Integrate into your project
 ---------------------------
 First, add ShortcutRecorder.xcodeproj to your workspace via Xcode ([Apple docs](http://developer.apple.com/library/ios/#recipes/xcode_help-structure_navigator/articles/adding_a_project_to_a_workspace.html)).
 Don't have a workspace?
 No problem, just add ShortcutRecorder.xcodeproj via the "Add Files to" dialog.

-Next step is to ensure your target is linked against the ShortcutRecorder or/and PTHotKey frameworks ([Apple docs](http://developer.apple.com/library/ios/#recipes/xcode_help-project_editor/Articles/AddingaLibrarytoaTarget.html#//apple_ref/doc/uid/TP40010155-CH17)).
+Next step is to ensure your target is linked against the ShortcutRecorder framework ([Apple docs](http://developer.apple.com/library/ios/#recipes/xcode_help-project_editor/Articles/AddingaLibrarytoaTarget.html#//apple_ref/doc/uid/TP40010155-CH17)).
 Desired frameworks will be listed under *Workspace*.

 Now it's time to make frameworks part of your app.
 To do this, you need to add custom Build Phase ([Apple docs](http://developer.apple.com/library/ios/#recipes/xcode_help-project_editor/Articles/CreatingaCopyFilesBuildPhase.html)).
 Remember to set *Destination* to *Frameworks* and clean up *Subpath*.